kelbyludwig/kel.bz/content/post/iceland.md

 ## driving through fjords

 Driving through fjords is visually fascinating but time consuming.
-If you are using a paper map, what appears to be a "short" drive can be quite long.
+If you are using a paper map, what appears to be a "short" drive can be long.
 (This is obnoxiously obvious in hindsight)

 ## animals